 Accommodation options vary from park to park, but most parks offer both hotel and camping stays – your accommodation choices are crucial in determining your overall wildlife experience.

 Tented camps are usually situated around the edges of the national parks, in beautiful natural settings – you’ll feel right in the thick of it!
-For those looking to immerse in nature, this is the perfect choice.
+For those looking to immerse in nature, this is a perfect choice.
 The more luxurious tented camps will often have an array of excursions (alongside your safaris), including cooking classes, bushwalks, bird watching and more, whilst basic camps will be more like a base from which to explore.
 The luxury camps can come at a higher price, but with all food, drink, and experiences included, they are a great value experience.

-Hotels are usually located by the park entrances, and offer a great experience for those who like a certain comfort level after their safaris.
+Hotels are usually located by the park entrances and offer a great experience for those who like a certain comfort level after their safaris.
 Unlike tented camps, the hotels will often have pools, spas, AC and sometimes multiple dining options.
 What you lack in adventure, you make up for in comfort!

-If you’re visiting a couple of national parks, it might worth mixing up your accommodation to get the best of both worlds.
+If you’re visiting a couple of national parks, it might be worth mixing up your accommodation to get the best of both worlds.

 Which is better, Yala or Udawalawe?

 As the two most popular National parks in Sri Lanka, we get asked to compare Yala and Udawalawe a lot.
 There really is no correct answer, as it depends on your priorities.
 They are both easily accessible, with plenty of accommodation options and excellent wildlife opportunities.

 Yala has fantastic leopard spotting and many other animals including elephants, crocodiles, and birds.
 However, parts of it can get very crowded, which spoils the experience for some travellers.